Retirement Accounts

 The IRS will charge you a 10% penalty for money taken out of your 401(k) early in most circumstances.

 Having money saved for the future isn’t much help when you have bills due today.
 While most experts advise leaving your 401(k) fully funded until you can take the money out without penalty, there are times when it makes sense.
 But it’s something that should only be done as a last resort, as you’ll lose the potential compounding returns on your investments you’ll get by leaving it in place.
-In fact, before you go forward, input your current balance into an online calculator and look at just how much money you’ll have if you leave it in place.
+Before you go forward, input your current balance into an online calculator and look at just how much money you’ll have if you leave it in place.

 Eligibility for cashing out a 401(k) plan